dstackai/dstack.github.io/docs/self-hosted-runners.md

 [//]: # (    ```)

-!!! danger "Docker is required"
+!!! warning "Docker is required"
     The `dstack-runner` daemon requires that either the standard Docker or the NVIDIA's Docker is installed and running on the machine.